collectiveaccess/ProvidenceDocs/_source/providence/setup/install/Ubuntu_20.04.rst

 You should now be able to connect to the web server by going to the URL `http://<ip address of your server>` in a web browser.
 An Apache welcome page should display.
 If unsure of your server's IP address, the `hostname -I` command will return it.

 CollectiveAccess requires PHP version 7.4, which is avaialble in the "ondrej" PPA repository.
-Add this repository to your system using"
+Add this repository to your system using:

 .. code:: bash
 	sudo apt -y install software-properties-common